-Using the applicant's Residential and Housing Densities for this proposal, the current London Plan Parking provision should be 'up to one place per unit' thus requiring up to \approx 20 parking spaces when there are just 10 spaces - 2 for Block A and 8 for Block B (one of which is for disabled parking).
+Using the applicant's Residential and Housing Densities for this proposal, the current London Plan Parking provision should be 'up to one place per unit' thus requiring up to ≈19 parking spaces when there are just 10 spaces - 5 for Block A (one of which is for disabled parking) and 5 for Block B (one of which is for disabled parking).
 There are NO electric Charging points when at least 2 should be provided.

-For the appropriate Residential Density of ≈150hr/ha and Housing Density ≈45u/ha in a suburban setting the allocation should be up to 1.5 spaces per dwelling requiring 30 parking spaces when there only 10 parking spaces.
+For the appropriate Residential Density of ≈150hr/ha and Housing Density ≈45u/ha in a suburban setting the allocation should be up to 1.5 spaces per dwelling requiring 29 parking spaces when there only 10 parking spaces.
 As such, this proposal should be refused.